Manage users, plans, status, and audit log from /admin/users.

 status='active',current_period_endis set toNOW() + 30 days(orNOW() + 365 daysfor AD_*_ANNUAL plans). - If

 status='trialing'andusers.trial_ends_atis null, it's bootstrapped toNOW() + 7 days.
-(To extend an existing trial, see "Direct DB writes" below.) - Every change writes a row to
+(To extend an existing trial, see "Direct DB writes" below.) - Every change writes a row to the admin audit log.

 Plans available